 At the completion of maintenance work, findings and recommendations are added to the work orders to be reviewed by reliability and planning teams.
 Any changes to processes or work plans are carried out and future works are processed.

 Budgets are developed from detailed work plans and schedules and with minimal requirement for corrective and reactive maintenance contingencies.
 With the process for budget development minimal cuts and changes are made to the budgets as the process is based on facts and data rather than guesses and percentages of previous spend.

 While there is no one, single definition of what good asset management looks like, the rewards of optimised asset management systems and processes aligned with business strategy are significant, with an increasing body of knowledge, insight and experience to be leveraged.
-Download our guide for more information on optimising asset management and learn how Unitywater have successfully reduced the cost to serve by defining their asset management vision.

 Feature image supplied courtesy of Unitywater.